 - Redirect URL – Endpoint on SP to which code/token has to be posted.

 - Issuer Name – Identity of the server whose tokens are to be accepted.
 Maximum Length: 127.
 Example: https://GatewayFQDN.com

-- Audience – Target recipient for the token being sent by IdP.
-This might be checked by the recipient.
+- Audience – Target recipient for the token sent by IdP.
+This token is checked by the recipient.